 The great thing I’ve learnt and trialled in my garden from the Garden Professors is the use of wood chip mulch in the garden as a way of improving soil and plantings.
 I have done it now for the past two years and the difference to my existing plants is quite clear to see.
 By putting a thick mulch on top of the soil, the worms have worked away underneath, pulling the mulch deep down and already the top 10 inches of my soil are thick and dark and full of organisms.
 The chickens have scratched and pooed and done their part too and my soil is improving with no effort at all on my part and there are no weeds.
 I can see the white mycelia growing amongst the chippings which is also meant to be good for the soil.
 But where do you get such chippings in a country so low on biomass, someone once asked me.
 The short answer to that is I’m not telling!
 I’ve only told one good gardening friend the answer to this question, because I know my supply is very limited.
 You’re just going to have to work out a way yourself; it took me a year to think of something.

 Another experiment which has worked, is a no dig approach, which using wood chip is, but where I have a vegetable garden, I have used the “lasagne” method and this really works too.
 I know most tidy gardeners would throw their hands up in horror at this experiment as at times my garden just looks like a rubbish tip until the biomass has rotted down.
 I once got very excited about “hugelkutur” which is a much bulkier way of making lasagne beds using wood.
-I’m afraid that was a failed experiment, mostly due to the fact that in the very dry climate of the Algarve, the wood used in hugelkutur never rots down and also (and I’ve heard that this does happen) creates a fire risk as a hugel bed can burn for days and are very difficult to rot down.
+I’m afraid that was a failed experiment, mostly due to the fact that in the very dry climate of the Algarve, the wood used in hugelkutur never rots down and also (and I’ve heard that this does happen) creates a fire risk as a hugel bed can burn for days.
 So instead, I experimented with piling all my garden waste in layers, with plenty of manure, on top of cardboard, just before the rainy weeks in the Autumn and find that rotting is sufficient for planting in the following Spring, the clay soil is lightened considerably and the ground over time much more workable.
 We are very lucky here in that we have few slugs and snails and those we do have are gobbled by the chickens when I turn them on the beds in the Spring.

 As far as planting goes, I’ve had very little spare money to spend on it.
 And in a way, I’m glad, because I have discovered that with my thick clay soil, if I chose the right plants, I can easily make twenty new plants in situ by taking cuttings at the right time, after a week of rain and just poking them deep into the soil.
 Sure, not all of them take, but a lot of them do.
 I have also grown perennials from seed and although I’m not all that good or patient at getting things to grow, if only one plant grows then I can make cuttings easily after that.